aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 ## Upgrading to v0.26.0+
 * The `karpenter.sh/do-not-evict` annotation no longer blocks node termination when running `kubectl delete node`.
 This annotation on pods will only block automatic deprovisioning that is considered "voluntary," that is, disruptions that can be avoided.
 Disruptions that Karpenter deems as "involuntary" and will ignore the `karpenter.sh/do-not-evict` annotation include spot interruption and manual deletion of the node.
 See [Disabling Deprovisioning]({{<ref "./concepts/deprovisioning#disabling-deprovisioning" >}}) for more details.
+* Default resources `requests` and `limits` are removed from the Karpenter's controller deployment through the Helm chart.
+If you have not set custom resource `requests` or `limits` in your helm values and are using Karpenter's defaults, you will now need to set these values in your helm chart deployment.

 ## Upgrading to v0.25.0+
 * Cluster Endpoint can now be automatically discovered.
 If you are using Amazon Elastic Kubernetes Service (EKS), you can now omit the `clusterEndpoint` field in your configuration.
 In order to allow the resolving, you have to add the permission `eks:DescribeCluster` to the Karpenter Controller IAM role.